 - Have project proposal approved by M.S.
 Supervisory Committee

-- Complete 6 hours of directed research
+- Complete 6 hours of directed research, independent study, or classroom-taught courses

 - Successfully defend project